-The term is often used in the broader context as well, as a “card shark” is someone well-versed in many card games, not just poker.
+The term is often used in a broader context too, as a “card shark” is someone well-versed in many card games, not just poker.

 A “shill” is a person who tries to paint a (usually false) positive picture about a specific product or company.

-In the poker world, the term “shill” is usually used for forum users who go out of their way to justify certain poker rooms and their actions and give false testimonies to try and throw other players off track.
+In the poker world, “shill” usually refers to forum users who go out of their way to justify certain poker rooms and their actions, giving false testimonies to try and throw other players off track.

-However, a “sleeper straddle” is a special kind of straddle and you won’t find it in many games.
+A “sleeper straddle” is a special kind of straddle (optional blind bet made before any cards are dealt) and you won’t find it in many games.

 The “sleeper” can be posted anywhere, at any position, and it only becomes active if there is no action before everyone folds.

-If you pay attention, you’ll notice this card depicts a king with a sword drawn through his heart or head (at least in most standard decks).
+If you look closely, you’ll notice this card depicts a king with a sword drawn through his heart or head (at least in most standard decks).

 You’ll often see players tanking when they’re faced with a big bet on the turn or the river where their decision can have a substantial financial impact.

-When asked, they’ll often explain they have “walking chips” meaning they have enough chips to be able to take a stroll and miss a few hands.
+When a player has a large stack of chips in a tournament and takes a break to walk around the tournament area, they have “walking chips” because they have enough to be able to take a stroll and miss a few hands.

 The only time it makes sense to do this is if you are playing in a satellite (a tournament where all winners get the ticket to another event) and are guaranteed a win because of your massive stack.

-But even then, sticking at your table makes sense since you do now know what can come up.
+But even then, sticking at your table makes sense as you never know what will come up.

 When you call a bet from another player holding a flush draw, for example, but the turn card doesn’t help you at all, you’ve whiffed.